Robyn Schelenz, UC Newsroom

 When you think of the University of California, you might think of groundbreaking discoveries, world-class education … but how about some Super athletes?

-There’s no shortage of UC history in connection with the NFL’s marquee event, with hundreds of players and coaches involved in its now 58 Super Bowl championships.
-So here’s a bit of UC Super Bowl lore to help you impress your friends, no matter who you’re rooting for during the game this Sunday.
+There’s no shortage of UC history in connection with the NFL’s marquee event, with hundreds of players and coaches involved in its now 59 Super Bowl championships.
+So here’s a bit of UC Super Bowl lore to help you impress your friends when the Philadelphia Eagles and Kansas City Chiefs face off, no matter who you’re rooting for during the game (a rematch of two years ago!) this Sunday.

 Score bleeping points*